sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **69 _point_ releases** (e.g. 1.1.0 ) and **96 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **70 _point_ releases** (e.g. 1.1.0 ) and **97 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 6.9.13.2 (2024.05.27) - ASE Free and Pro
+### 7.0.1 (2024.05.27) - ASE Pro

-* **[IMPROVED in Free and Pro] Log In | Log Out >> Change Login URL**: add trailing slash suffix in the custom login URL input field, and make sure if a trailing slash is added in the input, it will be stripped.
-Props to Wence W. for reporting the issue with the trailing slash that prompted this improvement.
+* **[FIXED in PRO] Log In | Log Out >> Login Page Customizer**: fixed responsive styling.
+Props to Stewart R. for reporting the issue.
+Also removed customization to body tag from the interim login modal window.

-* **[FIXED in Pro] Utilities >> Display System Summary**: fixed fatal error when trying to get the total size of the wp-content folder in certain scenarios.
-Props to Marcellus J. for reporting the issue and facilitating the troubleshooting process.
+### 7.0.0 (2024.05.27) - ASE Free and Pro

-* **[FIXED in Pro] Admin Interface >> Admin Menu Organizer**: fixed an issue where the option to hide submenu items did not appear on click of the 'Hide' checkbox.
-Props to Geoff L. for reporting the issue when The Events Calendar Pro is active, showing it's submenu items.
-Unfortunately, this fix introduces a breaking change, so, you may need to re-do the hide settings for your submenu items done with v6.9.13.
-Please check on your site(s).
+* **[NEW in PRO] Log In | Log Out >> Login Page Customizer**: added new module to easily customize the design of the login page.
+Props to Nami, Max Z., Vijayanand and John S. for suggesting this feature.

-### 6.9.13.1 (2024.05.20) - ASE Free
+* **[IMPROVED in Pro] Content Management >> Content Order**: media library items can now be custom ordered.
+Props to Ric M. for suggesting the improvement amd sharing their use case.
+Note: the custom order can only be previewed in the list view of the media library, and not in the grid view.

-* **[FIXED] Admin Interface >> Admin Menu Organizer**: fixed fatal error when installing / updating to v6.9.13.
-Props to [@timbre-design](https://wordpress.org/support/users/timbre-design/) and Kenneth L. for [reporting the issue](https://wordpress.org/support/topic/fatal-error-4684/).
+* **[IMPROVED in Free and Pro] Optimizations >> Image Upload Control**: added a way to detect an invalid image that may cause errors.
+Props to Alberto O. Jr. for reporting the issue when importing Blocksy Child Starter theme that contains some demo content with an invalid image.

-### 6.9.13 (2024.05.20) - ASE Free and Pro
+* **[CHANGED in Free and Pro] Content Management >> AVIF Upload**: this has been moved from a Pro module into a free module as WP core increases support for handling AVIF images.
+This module may be phased out in the future.

-* **[IMPROVED in Free and Pro] Log In | Log Out >> Change Login URL**: will now respect the Redirect After Login settings when a logged-in user is trying to open the custom login URL, i.e. will no longer redirect to the Dashboard /wp-admin/ and instead to the custom redirect URL for the user role.
-Props to Jacob O. for suggesting this improvement.
+* **[FIXED in Free and Pro] Admin Interface >> Admin Menu Organizer**:

-* **[IMPROVED in Pro] Admin Interface >> Admin Menu Organizer**: implemented the option to add new separators.
-Props to Claudio P., Gabriel A. and Brandon Z. for suggesting this feature.
-Also implemented the option to hide submenu items.
-Props to Bengt R., Dana S., Steven Y., Andreas A. and Bill J. for suggesting this feature.
+  * Fixed a PHP warning.
+Props to Tomas R., Francoies G., Susanne R., David D., Richard E., Benjamin O., Justin K. and Cameron C. for reporting it.

-* **[IMPROVED in Pro] Utilities >> Search Engine Visibility Status**: added an option to set the live / production site's URL, which will automatically prevent search engine visibility from being enabled on the development / staging site.
-Props to Gregory V. for suggesting this.
+  * Fixed an edge case where custom menu order is not being respected because a theme was not returning `true` when hooking into `custom_menu_order hook`.
+Props to Paul B. for reporting the issue.

-* **[IMPROVED in Pro] Security >> Limit Login Attempts || Security >> Password Protection**: added detected user IP address along with the header it was detected from in the IP whitelisting section, to make it easy to whitelist your IP address.
-Also added a way to detect the real IP address of users/visitors if the site is behind Cloudflare proxy.
-Additionally, also added a way to define the preferred header to use when detecting the IP address.
-Props to Sebastian A. for prompting these improvements.
+  * Fixed an issue where admin menu is cut-off at the bottom after clicking Show All, which may happen if there are a lot of menu items, e.g. from plugins.
+Props to Nguyen Q.H. for reporting the issue with a quick screencast.

-* **[FIXED in Free and Pro] Admin Interface >> Hide Admin Notices**: properly hide notices on WooCommerce and TranslatePress settings pages.
-Props to @designidit and Simon L. for reporting the issues.
+* **[FIXED in Pro] Content Management >> Custom Content Types**: fixed a conflict with WP Grid Builder causing it's settings pages to break.
+Props to Darren L. for reporting the issue and bridging troubleshooting with WPGB support.

-* **[TRANSLATION]** French translation added.
-German translation completed.
+* **[TRANSLATION]** French translation completed.
 ASE is now translated into 15 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).